 Here at Villa Plus, you can find villas in Rhodes in 8 different resorts and locations.
 Whether you’re craving ocean views, charming countryside settings, or a dynamic and vibrant area, there’s sure to be something suitable.
-This includes villas that range from 2 to 5 bedrooms – plus each of our villas in Rhodes comes with a pool.
+This includes villas that range from 2 to 5 bedrooms – plus each of our villas in Rhodes comes with a private pool.
 If you would prefer a property in the countryside, take a look at a selection of Rhodes holiday villas that are car essential.
 These allow you to truly escape the hustle and bustle of daily life, for a getaway that will leave you feeling refreshed.
 Additionally, we have Rhodes holiday villas within walking distance to some of the island’s best beaches – perfect for families and sun worshippers!
-Whether you enjoy exploring, being active, or prefer your privacy, we have hand selected all our properties so you can design your ideal break.
-With high quality facilities and excellent locations, our villas in Rhodes benefit from nearby amenities and gorgeous views.
-Browse by resort or villa type and select details like pool heating and Wi-Fi to find your winning combination.

 The north and east coast of the island - home to all of our villas - is famous for its beaches including the rocky coves at Kalathos, the beautiful sands at Lindos and the impressive Blue Flag beach at Pefkos.